QOM-One/Qom-Docs/developers/json-rpc/running_server.md

 # Running the Server

-Learn how to run and setup the JSON-RPC server on Evmos. {synopsis}
+Learn how to run and setup the JSON-RPC server on Qom One. {synopsis}

 :::tip
 **Important**: You cannot use all JSON RPC methods unless your node stores the entire copy of the blockchain locally.
 Do you need archives/snapshots of our networks?
 Go to [this section](https://docs.evmos.org/validators/snapshots_archives.html).